-Let your slow cooker do the work for you with this creamy, comforting chowder, loaded with sweet corn, hearty potatoes, and flavorful ham.
+Let your slow cooker do the work for you with this creamy, comforting Corn & Potato Chowder, loaded with sweet corn, hearty potatoes, and flavorful ham.

 Winter is about to wear me out, y’all.
 One day (today), it’s 30°.
 By the weekend, it’s supposed to get up to 80°.
 Every time we get a taste of spring it freezes again, and every time we resolve ourselves to more winter weather, warm temperatures and sunny skies tease us, if only for a few days.